An Unsupervised Algorithm For Learning Lie Group Transformations: Introduction

-Another hurdle one encounters is that the inference process, which computes transformation coefficients given a pair of images, is highly non-convex with many local minima.
-This problem has been extensively studied in image registration, stereo matching and the computation of optic flows.
-For a certain set of transformations (translation, rotation and isotropic scaling), \citep{Kokiopoulou09} showed that one could find the global minima by formulating the problem using an overcomplete image representation.
-For arbitrary transformations, one solution is to initialize inference with many different coefficient values \citep{Miao07}; but the drawback is that the number of initial guesses needed grows exponentially with the number of transformations.
-Alternatively, \citep{Lucas81, Arathorn02,Vasconcelos97,Black96} performs matching with an image pyramid, using solutions from a lower resolution level to seed the search algorithm at a higher resolution level. \citep{Culpepper10} used the same technique to perform learning with Lie Group operators on natural movies.
+Another hurdle one encounters in using a lie group model to describe transformations is that the inference process, which computes the transformation between a pair of images, is highly non-convex with many local minima.
+This problem has been extensively studied in image registration, stereo matching and the computation of optic flow.
+For a specific set of transformations (translation, rotation and isotropic scaling), \citep{Kokiopoulou09} showed that one could find the global minimum by formulating the problem using an overcomplete image representation composed of Gabor and Gaussian basis functions.
+For arbitrary transformations, one solution is to initialize inference with many different coefficient values \citep{Miao07}; but the drawback here is that the number of initial guesses grows exponentially with the number of transformations.
+Alternatively, \citep{Lucas81,Vasconcelos97,Black96} perform matching with an image pyramid, using solutions from a lower resolution level to seed the search algorithm at a higher resolution level. \citep{Culpepper10} used the same technique to perform learning with Lie Group operators on natural movies.
 Such piecewise coarse-to-fine schemes avoid local minima by searching in the smooth parts of the transformation space before proceeding to less smooth parts of the space.
-However, they require that the coarsening the transformation corresponds to spatial blurring.
+This constitutes an indirect method of coarsening the transformation through spatial blurring.
 As we show here, it is also possible to smooth the transformation space directly, resulting in a robust method for estimating transformation coefficients for arbitrary transformations.